SERVING CANADIANS SINCE 1992

 Most of us want to be as prepared as possible for any type of procedure — even one as routine and speedy as a BOTOX injection.
 Learning about the subject beforehand makes it easier to dismiss fears and ensure that you’re moving forward with the best plan of action for your situation.

 There are a few physical attributes that can make for a non-ideal BOTOX candidate.
-Treatment isn’t recommended for people with thick facial skin, drooping eyelids (a condition called ptosis), weakness in the muscles to be injected, extremely deep scars on the face, facial asymmetry and the presence of skin disorders or conditions in the areas where BOTOX is to be targeted.
+Treatment isn’t recommended for people with thick facial skin, drooping eyelids and eyelid droop (a condition called ptosis), weakness in the muscles to be injected, extremely deep scars on the face, facial asymmetry and the presence of skin disorders or conditions in the areas where BOTOX is to be targeted.
 If you have a pre-existing medical condition, like Lambert-Eaton syndrome, BOTOX may not be suitable for you.

 Patients that choose to undergo a BOTOX treatment must also be prepared to experience a few side effects.
 If the idea of mild to moderate inflammation, swelling or minor procedural pain cause you to doubt your plans for treatment then it may be worthwhile to consider whether these temporary, negative aspects of BOTOX outweigh the benefits it can have for your appearance.

 At your consultation: It’s a good idea to bring a few questions along to the consultation.
-Because BOTOX is a prescription drug, you’ll meet with a licensed physician to discuss your goals for the treatment as well and ask for a description of the day of the treatment to get a good feel for what to expect.
+Because BOTOX is a prescription drug, you’ll meet with a licensed physician to discuss your goals for the treatment.
+You can ask for a description of the day of the treatment to get a good feel for what to expect.
 The area to be treated will be examined to make sure BOTOX is right for you.